Universal scaling of finite-temperature quantum adiabaticity in driven many-body systems: Summary and outlook

-{\textit{Summary and outlook.---}} In summary, we developed a Liouville space framework that combines a mixed-state quantum speed limit with fidelity susceptibility to derive explicit bounds on the adiabatic fidelity.
-For protocols that start from a Gibbs state and drive toward a quasi-Gibbs target, these bounds yield a threshold driving rate \(\Gamma^{\,}_{\mathrm{th}}\) beyond which adiabatic following fails.
-For local Hamiltonians in gapped phases, we found that \(\Gamma^{\,}_{\mathrm{th}}\) factorizes into the familiar zero-temperature system-size scaling and a universal temperature-dependent factor.
-The latter is exponentially close to unity at low temperature and grows linearly with temperature at high temperature.
-We validated this scaling in representative spin-$1/2$ chains, where \(\Gamma^{\,}_{\mathrm{th}}\) can be obtained in closed form.
-Overall, our results provide a broadly applicable quantitative criterion for finite-temperature adiabaticity in closed many-body systems.
+In summary, we developed a Liouville-space framework that combines a mixed-state quantum speed limit with fidelity susceptibility to derive explicit bounds on the mixed-state adiabatic fidelity.
+For protocols that start from a Gibbs state and drive toward a quasi-Gibbs target, these bounds yield a threshold driving rate \(\Gamma^{\,}_{\mathrm{th}}\) beyond which adiabatic following breaks down.
+For local Hamiltonians in gapped phases, we showed that \(\Gamma^{\,}_{\mathrm{th}}\) factorizes into the familiar zero-temperature system-size dependence and a universal temperature-dependent factor.
+The latter is exponentially close to unity at low temperature and scales linearly with temperature at high temperature.
+We validated this scaling in representative spin-\(1/2\) chains, for which \(\Gamma^{\,}_{\mathrm{th}}\) can be obtained in closed form.
+Our results provide a broadly applicable quantitative criterion for finite-temperature adiabaticity in driven many-body systems under unitary evolution, and offer a useful benchmark for assessing how the adiabatic window changes with temperature in finite-temperature experiments.

 A natural next step is to extend the present framework to open systems governed by Lindblad dynamics.
-Such an extension would provide a rigorous tool for assessing adiabaticity in the presence of decoherence, with applications to adiabatic preparation of both ground and thermal states~\cite{granet2025,shirai2025} in quantum simulators and quantum annealers.
+Such an extension could provide a rigorous tool for assessing adiabaticity in the presence of decoherence, with applications to adiabatic preparation of both ground and thermal states~\cite{granet2025,shirai2025} in quantum simulators and quantum annealers.

-\paragraph*{Acknowledgments.} This work was funded by the National Science and Technology Council (NSTC) of Taiwan under Grant No.\ 113-2112-M-008-037-MY3.
+\acknowledgments{ This work was funded by the National Science and Technology Council (NSTC) of Taiwan under Grant No.\ 113-2112-M-008-037-MY3. }